andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 ABC Grocery holds rich customer and transaction data in a PostgreSQL database.
 Data Science and Analytics teams often ask questions such as:

-* Which customers live furthest from the store on average?
+* *Which customers live furthest from the store on average?*
-* What is the average transaction value over a given period?
+* *What is the average transaction value over a given period?*
-* How do spending patterns differ by gender or credit score?
+* *How do spending patterns differ by gender or credit score?*

-Answering questions like these typically requires **writing SQL queries by hand**, which can be a bottleneck for non-technical stakeholders.
+Answering questions like these typically requires writing SQL queries by hand, which can be a bottleneck for non-technical stakeholders.

 The goal of this project is to build an **AI SQL Agent** that can take a plain-English question and: